Will-whp/UIViewController-Swizzled-Swift/README.md

 Requirements
 ============

-* Xcode8
+* Xcode 8
-* Swift3
+* Swift 3

 ------------------------------------
 Adding UIViewController-Swizzled-Swift to your project
 ====================================

-*	Just add the two files inside your project (`UIViewController+Swizzled.swift`).
+*	Just add the one file inside your project (`UIViewController+Swizzled.swift`).

 -----
 Usage
 =====

-In order to get the full output you should `UIViewController.swizzIt()` right in the AppDelegate `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool`.
+In order to get the full output you should `UIViewController.swizzIt()` right in the AppDelegate.
 If for some reason you want to stop, just `UIViewController.undoSwizz()`.
 ```Swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
         UIViewController.swizzIt()